rapan931/lasterisk.nvim/README.md

 - Not support backward(like `#`).
 - Not support jump asterisk.
 - Not support visual mode blockwise.
-- Not support `exclusire` in the selection option
+- Not support `exclusive` in the selection option
-- Not support Keep cursor position
+- Not support keep cursor position